 Fun, Food, and Fireworks!

-The opportunities for fun are almost endless, from thousands of formal 4th of July celebrations across the nation to down home family traditions.
-For some cool ideas to help spark your fun on this national holiday, check out our collection of 4th of July party ideas and activities.
+The opportunities for fun are endless.
+From thousands of formal 4th of July celebrations across the nation to at home family traditions, there are really cool ideas to spark the excitement this year.
+Check out these 4th of July party ideas and activities.

-Fireworks are going to happen whether you’re personally responsible for it or not, so as the sun starts going down, make sure you’re in a safe spot with a clear view of the sky so you can enjoy the show.
+Fireworks are going to happen whether you’re personally responsible for them or not.
+So when the sun makes for its way down, be sure to find a safe spot with a clear view of the sky to enjoy the show.

 Get the meal off to a great start with appetizers and snackable items guests can enjoy while they’re waiting for the burgers to cook: